 It is imperative that before you proceed to either purchase property with the intention of subdividing, or apply for subdivision consent for a property you already own, that you ensure there is no prohibition on any future subdivision.

 There are ways that Land Covenants can be varied or removed, however these are time consuming and will incur additional costs.

-Please contact our resident expert, Amy Christie if you require assistance.
+Please contact our resident expert, Amy Cowan if you require assistance.

 “Joy, we cannot thank you enough for your help with our purchase!
 You have been wonderful to deal with and so proactive (and patient with my numerous emails).
 We will be visiting NZ in April so will make sure we drop in to thank you in person.”